HughMCWJR/sentenceOrdering/README.md

 ## Models

+To select a model, change the "modelName" hyperparameter in the second cell.

 ### OpenAI

 For this model to work, I simply added a text file containing my OpenAI key named gptKey.txt.
 If that is too insecure, I can go back and make this use environmental variables.